xen-troops/moulin/docs/user-reference.rst

 Mandatory options:

 * :code:`type` - Builder type.
-Should be :code:`archive` for this type
+It should be :code:`archive` for this type
   of builder.

-* :code:`name` - Name of archive file.
-Add suffix like `tar.bz2` to
-  make `tar` compress archive with desired compressing algorithm.
+* :code:`name` - Name of an archive file.
+Add a suffix like `tar.bz2` to make `tar` compress archive with desired compressing algorithm.

-* :code:`items` - list of files or directories that should be added do the archive.
-Please ensure that those files or directories present in other components :code:`target_images` sections, so Ninja can build correct dependencies.
-All paths are relative to base build directory (where .yaml file resides).
+* :code:`items` - list of files or directories that should be added to the archive.
+Please ensure that those files or directories are present in other components :code:`target_images` sections, so Ninja can build correct dependencies.
+All paths are relative to the base build directory (where .yaml file resides).

 zephyr builder